 Liposuction is a plastic surgical procedure that can remove areas of fatty tissue.
 It is most useful in improving the shape and contours of people who are near their normal weight but have pockets of fat that are resistant to methods of weight loss such as healthy eating and exercising.
 Improvements in shape and contour also depend on the skin elasticity and its ability to shrink back, the area that is treated and the age of the patient.
-Liposuction should not be thought of as a shortcut to lose weight.
-Common areas that are treated include the hips, buttocks, thighs, knees, neck, upper arms and breasts.
+Liposuction should not be thought of as a shortcut to losing weight.
+Common areas that are treated include the tummy, hips, buttocks, thighs, knees, neck, upper arms and breasts.

 Frequently Asked Questions

 Liposuction is usually performed under a general anaesthetic or local anaesthetic and sedation.
 The duration of the surgery depends on the areas to be treated but generally take an hour or two.
 You will be admitted on the day of your surgery and can usually go home the same day although you may need to stay overnight if larger areas are treated.
 During the procedure, small incisions are made around the area to be treated and a hollow tube called a cannula is inserted.
 With the help of a suction device connected to the cannula, the pockets of fat to be treated are loosened and sucked out.
 The small incisions are stitched closed and dressings are applied.
 Compression garments are then applied to the area to help with conforming the body to the new shape and reducing swelling.
 This compression garment needs to be worn all day for 6 weeks to ensure the best outcomes.
 Dependent on the size of the area that is treated you may return to work within 1-2 weeks.